leothorp/loggle/README.md

     },
   },

-  //settings for where the logger should send the log output
+  //settings for where the logger should send the log output.
   sink: {
     //string URL of an endpoint the logger will POST logs to, if present.
     endpoint: null,